kcirick/simplewc/README.md

 ## Description

- - Minimal stacking window manager for Wayland using wlroots
+ - Minimal stacking window manager for Wayland using wlroots (currently based on wlroots v0.17)
  - Not meant to be tiny or fast, but aims for simplicity in design and coding
  - Written in C
  - Built upon [tinywl], inspirations from [dwl] and [labwc]